salmansrabon/android-appium-chaldal/README.md

 - Click Minus (-) icon to empty the card
 - Verify Text “Nothing to see here” on cart screen after remove items
 - Close the application

+## Requirements:
+1. Need to have android sdk
+2. Need to install appium server
+3. Need to enable USB debugging

+## Run the app
+1. Start appium server
+2. Open the project with IntelIJ
+3. Click on "Play" button